-The Life Cycle Cost is just as much a fundamental metric as it is complex.
-It is common, in scientific literature, to compare it to an iceberg.
-Only a few elements of the whole are clearly visible, while most of them are hidden and difficult to identify.
-In a similar way to the massive ice structures, the parts that are not easily visible can be those that impact on your boat or on your plant expenses the most.
-Often when thinking of the cost of a centrifugal pump, one tends to focus on the purchase or installation costs.
-In fact, the Life Cycle Cost is the result of every circumstance in which the machine exists in the plant, through its whole usable life.
-This is why when purchasing a centrifugal pump or reviewing the expenses of your plant, the Life Cycle Cost is the first variable to take into account.
-By helping you to trace back the origin of each item of expenditure that depends on your machinery, the LCC provides precious insights on how to lower your plant's costs and optimise production.
+The Life Cycle Cost as a metric, is as fundamental as it is complex.
+It is common, in scientific literature, to compare it to an iceberg; only a few elements of the whole are clearly visible, while most are hidden and difficult to identify.
+Like an iceberg to a boat, the parts of the Life Cycle Cost that are least visible can be the ones that most impact your plant expenses.
+When thinking of the cost of a centrifugal pump, one might only focus on the purchase or installation costs, when, in fact, the Life Cycle Cost is the result of every circumstance in which the machine exists in the plant, through its whole usable life.
+This is why the Life Cycle Cost is the first variable that you should take into account when purchasing a centrifugal pump or reviewing the expenses of your plant.

 Cic = Purchase costs